anantd/hugo-blog/content/post/understanding-antibody-tests.md

 {{% figure class="center" src="/files/covid_prevalence_no_zoom.svg" caption="" alt="" %}}

+Here's an [example script](https://gist.github.com/anantd/7ceb6392f1bf5f0ec29e22cacc1038b3) if you want to generate your own data.
 Hopefully that helps build some intution for how disease prevalance factors into a test's effectiveness.
 It's the reason why seroprevalance studies are so important; without them, it's anyone's guess where we fall on that curve.

 To see the motion-graphics version of this explanation, check out this video from ProPublica: